Kypsis/Lights-Out-RN/README.md

 # Lights-Out-RN
-Lights Out/On Game App for React Native
+Lights Out/On Game App for React Native.

-Classical Game Lights Out on React Native.